Jazz up corn on the cob with this easy recipe for corn with herb compound butter. You just need 15 minutes to make it!

 I served the corn with a summer dinner of Grilled Pork Chops with Fresh Peach Salsa and my Grandma’s German Potato Salad.
 Longe gobbled them up, and I’m excited to repeat the dinner for some upcoming dinner guests.

 Compound butter will keep for approximately one week in the refrigerator, tightly wrapped or sealed in an airtight container.
 It can also be frozen for up to three months.
 If you decide to freeze it, make sure to tightly wrap it and store it in a resealable freezer bag.

 Can I substitute salted butter for unsalted butter?

 You can substitute salted butter for unsalted butter.
 Leave out the salt in the recipe to account for the change.

 Corn on the Cob with Herb Compound Butter

 - 4 tablespoons (½ stick) unsalted butter, softened to room temperature

 - Bring a large pot of water to a boil (a pot big enough to fit the 4 ears of corn).

-- Meanwhile, mix the salted butter with the chopped herbs.
+- Meanwhile, mix the butter with the salt and the chopped herbs.
 Refrigerate until ready to serve.

 - Place the shucked corn in the boiling water.
 Cover and remove the pot from the heat.
 Allow the corn to sit in the water for 10 minutes.
-Uncover, remove the corn with tongs, and place corn on a serving platter to dry slightly.
+Uncover, remove the corn with tongs, and place corn on a paper towel lined plate to dry slightly.